CRANIOSACRAL FASCIAL THERAPY

 Can CFT cure Reflux?

 If you have a true medical condition then CFT is not going to cure you, what it can do is alleviate the symptoms you or your baby are experiencing.
-So far, 95% of our babies suffering with reflux/colic have reported a significant improvement in symptoms?
+So far, a significant number of parents have reported an improvement in symptoms

 How many sessions does my baby need?